These feature-rich, expertly designed cameras are tops in performance and tech, but are they worth the price?

 In one way or another, we are all pretty well acquainted with Google.
 After the search engine giant’s acquisition of Nest Labs, which gave us the transformative Nest Thermostat in 2011,1 we’ve seen four generations of the thermostat released.
 Over the years, Google’s smart home ecosystem has grown by leaps and bounds to include, among others, the Google Home smart speaker, the Nest Hello doorbell, and Nest Cams.2

-Yes, $399.
-For one security camera.
+Yeah, almost $200.
+That’s kind of a tough pill to swallow if you’re looking for a multi-camera security solution at your property.
 But don’t start sweating just yet; keep in mind that this is way more than a camera.
 As with many products in Google’s smart home ecosystem, the features and tech injected into these cameras – not to mention the fact that IQ Cams include a built-in Google Assistant – do justify a bump in price over other leading outdoor camera brands.

 Now, before we break down Nest Cams one by one, here are a few quick stats on Google Nest to consider:

 Pro Tip: Want to save big bucks on one of these Nest Cams?
 Check out our Nest Cams Prime Day deals and discounts guide.